bxrd/python/README.md

-python.. that's pretty much it!
+python hello world,, nothing much to it